 Burchell, K. 2015.
 “Tasking the Everyday: Where Mobile and Online Communication takes Time” Mobile Media & Communication.
 Vol. 3(1) 36–52. doi:10.1177/2050157914546711

-"Developing the Global Academy: Piloting a Network-based Model of Research during War", SSHRC funded collaboration between University of Toronto and the National University of Kyiv-Mohyla Academy (NaUKMA); Co-investigator and Media Studies liaison (2022-2023)
+"Developing the Global Academy: Piloting a Network-based Model of Research during War", SSHRC funded collaboration between University of Toronto and the National University of Kyiv-Mohyla Academy (NaUKMA); Media Studies cluster liaison (2022-2023)

 “Conflict, Language and Diplomacy in a Hyper-networked World”, Joint Research Initiative, International Partnerships, University of Toronto and University of Manchester's Russian and East European Studies (REES) and the Division of Language-based Area Studies; Co-investigator and Toronto lead (2019)